 A Blueprint for Public Lands: Upper Applegate Project

 The Upper Applegate Watershed sits between Ruch, Oregon and the Applegate Dam.
 It is a mix of mostly public lands with adjacent farms, homes and industrial timber owners.
-These are hot, dry slopes on summer months, with open meadows, salmon streams and shaded forests.
-Many of the public forests managed by Bureau of Land Management (BLM) and U.S. Forest Service were cut down and planted with densely packed tree plantations from the 1950s until the 1980s.
-These are fire prone forests, in a watershed with many community values including recreation, roadless lands, water sources, and wildlife habitat.
+These are hot, dry slopes on summer months, interspersed with open meadows, salmon streams and shaded forests.
+Many of the public forests managed by the U.S. Forest Service were cut down and planted with densely packed tree plantations from the 1950s until the 1980s.
+These are now fire prone forests, in a watershed with many community values including recreation, water sources, and wildlife habitat.

-Take action and tell the Forest Service to protect and restore forests in the Applegate Valley.
+Take action and thank the Forest Service for proposing to protect and restore forests in the Applegate Valley.

 The stage is set for what should become a blueprint for public lands in the dry forests of southern Oregon.

-KS Wild and dozens of people that live in Southern Oregon have been engaged for over a year in the Upper Applegate Project.
+KS Wild and dozens of people that live in Southern Oregon have been engaged for several years in the Upper Applegate Watershed Project.
 We are very excited that this project holds promise as a blueprint to restore forests and salmon streams and to get controlled fire back on the ground in a watershed that desperately needs it.

 Here are some of the important issues we have been tracking in the project: